menuclose

 Acoustic Neuroma Facial Paralysis Surgery Cost

-When we compare the cost of acoustic neuroma facial paralysis surgery in Istanbul with the cost in other cities, we can conclude that Istanbul is more affordable.
+When comparing the prices of acoustic neuroma facial paralysis surgery in Istanbul with the costs in other cities, we can conclude that Istanbul is more affordable.
 The main reason for this is that there is more competition in Istanbul.

 Doctor Berke, One of Turkey's Best Acoustic Neuroma Surgeons